vineeth-vasudevan/Legends/README.md

 # Author : Vineeth Vasudevan  / Prakruthi Karuna

 Hello,
-Welcome to Legends Repo!
+Welcome to the Legends Repo!

-This is a Test repository for Prakruthi and Vineeth
+This is a code repository for Prakruthi and Vineeth